janelia-flyem/dvid/README.md

 researchers want just "one" centralized datastore but might require one for each institution/group.
 Researchers don't always want to share data.
-So as soon as you support more than one centralized location, and think about syncing, you are basically looking at a distributed data problem or you'll be doing some ad hoc solution instead of￼more elegant git-­like techniques.
+So as soon as you support more than one centralized location, and think about syncing, you are basically looking at a distributed data problem or you'll be doing some ad hoc solution instead of more elegant git-­like techniques.
 And sometimes, researchers want to only share a particular version of their dataset, e.g., the state of the dataset at the time of a publication that requires open access to the data, yet they want to continue to work on the dataset privately.